 But this shouldn't surprise you.
 I started in the wrong place.
 This is why advanced courses require that you take prerequisites!
 They need to make sure you know the basics.
 When you don’t know the basics, you have a really hard time learning what you're being taught.

 Now let me ask you this.
 Do you know the basic things that contribute to wellness?
 How many wellness products like apps, online courses, or books ask you where you're at?
 Some do.
 Some don't.
 If you’ve worked your butt off trying to learn some new thing, and still failed, you might have started at the wrong place.

 If this was the case, you were destined to have a tough time, just like I did in physics.
 This is why in our happiness program, we start from the beginning.You start off on the right foot and can be more successful as a result.

 2. Find wellness products that fit you

-This is why in my happiness program, I teach my peeps tons of different happiness skills.
-Then they do what they want!
+This is why in my happiness program, I teach you tons of different happiness skills.
+Then you can do what you want!